simon-javier/backup-manuscript-thesis/main.typ

 Moreover, the field of medical diagnostics has long sought non-invasive methods to improve early detection, with fingernails emerging as a promising biomarker due to their accessibility. #cite(<pinoliad_onyxray_2020>, form: "prose") demonstrated the feasibility of using machine learning for nail-based disease detection in the Philippines, but their system did not incorporate probabilistic inference for systemic diseases.
 This highlights the need for a more integrated approach that not only classifies nail disorders but also estimates the likelihood of underlying conditions, empowering users with actionable health insights.

 Thus, this study specifically seeks to address the following problems:
-+ How can a high-quality, balanced dataset of fingernail images be effectively compiled and preprocessed using standardized techniques such as resizing, and normalization to support accurate disease classification?
++ How can a high-quality, balanced dataset of fingernail images, annotated with confirmed systemic disease labels, be effectively compiled and preprocessed using standardized techniques such as resizing, and normalization to support accurate disease classification?
-+ How do organized shape and lighting changes to fingernail images affect how well deep learning models perform when identifying systemic diseases in different situations?
++ What is the impact of applying systematic geometric and photometric transformations to increase the dataset size by at least 30% on the generalization and robustness of deep learning models for systemic disease classification?
 + How do the performance outcomes of deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) compare when trained on the augmented fingernail image dataset for systemic disease classification, as measured by accuracy, precision, recall, and F1-score?
 + Which deep learning model demonstrates superior performance for systemic disease classification from fingernail images, and how do standard evaluation metrics (e.g., accuracy, precision, recall, F1-score for CNNs; confidence intervals, sensitivity, specificity for probabilistic models) inform the selection of the optimal model?
 + How can the best-performing model be deployed in a prototype application to provide interpretable systemic disease inference from fingernail images, and what are the key challenges in ensuring its suitability for clinical decision support or health screening?